-I-35 south of Albert Lea closed for semi fire - Albert Lea Tribune
+I-35 south of Albert Lea closed for fire - Albert Lea Tribune

-I-35 south of Albert Lea closed for semi fire
+I-35 south of Albert Lea closed for fire

-Southbound Interstate 35 is closed to all traffic except for emergency vehicles between U.S. Highway 65 and the Iowa state line because of a semi that is on fire at the Iowa border, according to the Minnesota Department of Transportation.
+Southbound Interstate 35 is closed to all traffic except for emergency vehicles between U.S. Highway 65 and the Iowa state line because of a vehicle that was on fire near the Iowa border that sparked a grass fire, according to the Minnesota Department of Transportation.

-The state transportation website states a detour is in operation until 2 p.m.
+The state transportation website states a detour is in operation.

+The Worth County Sheriff’s Office stated the incident happened at milemarker 217 in northern Worth County.

 Check back for more information as it becomes available.

-Note: UPDATE: Vehicle fire on highway ignited grass fire.
-Highway closure is due to vehicle fire.